Getting 'over the sea to Skye' has never been easier, with the sweeping arc of the Skye bridge which is now, what's more, free of charge!

 Riding is also to be had there, or at Armadale (21m) to the south, where the ferry plies back and forth to Mallaig and where the Castle gardens are also worth a visit.

 Heating by night storage heaters and multi-fuel stove, all electricity, coal for the stove, bed linen and towels are INCLUDED.
-Up to two well-behaved pets are welcome by arrangement.
-Sorry, no smoking in the cottage.
+Up to two well-behaved dogs are welcome by arrangement.
+Sorry, no cats or smoking in the cottage.
 Wireless Broadband is available, subject to provider.